 Subscribe to our WhatsApp Channel or Telegram Channel to get instant notifications for all of our best deals!

 Flights from London (both Gatwick and Heathrow) to Iceland are operated with Icelandair’s Boeing 737 MAX.
 In economy class, you can expect a 3-3 configuration with an average of 81 cm of legroom, personal in-flight entertainment, complimentary non-alcoholic beverages, and the option to purchase meals and snacks on board.
-Then, the trip continues onboard a Boeing 737 MAX (to Newark), and Airbus A321neo (to JFK), or a Boeing 767 (to Boston).
+Then, the trip continues onboard either another Boeing 737 MAX (to Newark, Toronto and morning flights to Boston), an Airbus A321neo (to JFK), or a Boeing 767 (to Boston).

 Most Europeans need an electronic system for travel authorization (ESTA) to enter the USA for up to 90 days.
 This costs US$40 (~€34) and you should apply for it a couple of days before your trip, at the latest.